 - Grade Point Averages

-- Minimum Science GPA of 3.0 (greater than or equal to 3.2 recommended)
+- Minimum Cumulative Undergraduate Science GPA of 3.2

-- Minimum Overall GPA of 3.0 (greater than or equal to 3.2 recommended)
+- Minimum Cumulative Undergraduate Overall GPA of 3.2

 - Graduate Record Examination (GRE) Scores

 - Official GRE scores are required.
 We do not use a cutoff of minimum GRE score, however we do consider strength of GRE scores relative to other applicants as part of our admission process.

 - For the 2017-18 admissions cycle, the GRE must have been taken after 1/1/2014 and before 9/1/2018.
 The Educational Testing Service only keeps scores for five years.